gjung-group/real-space_relaxation_electronic-structure-calculations/README.md

 - [CH.rebo-LB](./CH.rebo-LB): Reparametrization of the CH.rebo file, for use with LAMMPS.

 Input file:
 - `lammps.in.gap2020`: input file for LAMMPS that leverages the gap2020 potential for intralayer interactions.
+Check [Quip interface for LAMMPS](https://lammps.sandia.gov/doc/pair_quip.html) as well as [some notes regarding installation](quipInstallation).

 Output scripts:
 - [getOutput.py](./getOutput.py) and [getOutputOnlyG.py](./getOutputOnlyG.py): extract data from LAMMPS `dump.minimization` file